dade92/patient-manager/README.md

 You can run the spring boot application locally after you have run the script `run-local-env.sh` that will run an instance of minIO locally and a fresh mysql instance with all the tables initialized with sample values.

+### Local testing with UI

+To see the UI, you can:
+- run `npm start` to see it with mocked data.
+- run first a `mvn clean install` to build the spring boot app with inside the real UI, then run the BE application as usual.